Starting in 2020-2021 and arrived after 31st December 2020

 Please note that those who enter the UK before 23:00 on 31 December 2020 will have until 30 June 2021 to apply under the scheme.
 However we strongly advise making your application as soon as you can after settling in Scotland, as there may be unforeseen delays or difficulties with the application process.

 Postgraduate research applicants

-The Scottish Government has now confirmed that fees for EU students commencing their studies in academic year 2018/19 and 2019/20 will be at the same level as those for UK students.
-Students will be admitted as UK/EU fee status students and retain that status for the duration of their studies.
+The Scottish Government confirmed that fees for eligible EU students commencing their studies in academic year 2020/21 will be at the same level as those for UK students.
+Eligible students will be admitted as UK/EU fee status students and retain that status for the duration of their studies.

-The UK government has confirmed that EU nationals will remain eligible to apply for Research Council PhD studentships at UK institutions for 2018/19 or 2019/20 to help cover costs for the duration of their study.
+The UK government has confirmed that EU nationals will remain eligible to apply for Research Council PhD studentships at UK institutions for 2020/21 to help cover costs for the duration of their study.
 Read press release.

-The University is offering a number of funding schemes for UK and EU postgraduate students entering in 2018/19 and 2019/20.
+The University is offering a number of funding schemes for UK and EU postgraduate students entering in 2020/21.
 Further information is available on our scholarships pages and Graduate School funding pages:

 - College of Arts

 - College of Medical, Veterinary & Life Sciences

 Tuition fees and funding for EU postgraduate research students starting in academic year 2021/22 and later